mayur-keswani/Muggle-Academy/README.md

 # Muggle Academy 👨‍🏫
- A deshboard  for school/college/corporate business institution to launch their video-courses and to post their photos, issue notice/articles for upcoming events, code snippets and funny stuff.
+ A deshboard  for school/college/corporate business institution to launch their video-courses and provide discussion panel for posting questions.
+Autherities can also post their photos, issue notice/articles for upcoming events, code snippets and funny stuff.

 ### To Run
 do git clone of the repository https://github.com/mayur-keswani/Digital-Notice-Board.git.
 In the project directory, you can run: